Samford athletic director talks COVID-19, NIL and more at luncheon

 Newton, who has led the Bulldog’s athletic department since 2011, talked about a few pertinent issues in the world of college athletics at the Homewood Chamber of Commerce Luncheon at Samford on Aug.
 17.

-The plan, as of mid-August, is for Samford athletics to welcome back a 100% capacity crowd, Newton said.
-Athletes who are vaccinated are not required to be tested for COVID-19, under NCAA guidelines, but those who are not vaccinated must be tested three times a week, which Newton said could take a mental toll on those athletes.
+Under NCAA guidelines, the plan, as of mid-August, was for Samford athletics to welcome back a 100% capacity crowd, Newton said.
+Athletes who are vaccinated are not required to be tested for COVID-19, but those who are not vaccinated must be tested three times a week, which Newton said could take a mental toll on those athletes.

-Schools also must worry about what happens if there is a COVID-19 outbreak on their team, as many conferences, including the Southern Conference, will require schools to forfeit games instead of declaring them to be a “no contest.”
+Schools also must worry about what happens if there is a COVID-19 outbreak on their team because many conferences, including the Southern Conference, will require schools to forfeit games instead of declaring them to be a “no contest.”

-Newton said he supports the idea behind NIL rulings, which allow athletes to earn a profit off of their name, image and likeness, though it does not allow schools to pay athletes to play for their university.
+Newton said he supports the idea behind Name, Image and Likeness rulings, which allow athletes to earn a profit off of their name, image and likeness, though it does not allow schools to pay athletes to play for their university.

-The issue, Newton said, is ensuring schools abide by the NCAA’s ruling that schools may not use NIL opportunities as a way to “induce” athletes to come to their school.
+The issue is ensuring schools abide by the NCAA’s ruling that schools may not use NIL opportunities as a way to “induce” athletes to come to their school, Newton said.
 With some athletes reportedly earning seven figures in endorsement deals, Newton questioned how that would not, whether intentionally or not, “induce” athletes to go to certain schools.

 College football in particular is a “big business,” especially for Power 5 teams (teams in the five major conferences: SEC, ACC, Big Ten, Big 12 and PAC-12), Newton said.
 While NIL opens up endorsement deals for athletes at smaller schools, including Samford, competitive balance is not attainable, at least not in the football world, he said.